connorjacobsen/iris/SPECIFICATION.md

 #### Float

 The `Float` type is very similar to the `Int` type, and supports all of the same built-in operators.
+The `Float` type is a 32 bit signed value.

 Examples: